dukelec/duke-blog/articles/diy-silicone-sex-toy/body.md

 <img src="pic2/5.jpg" style="max-width:100%">

 The curing time of silicone material is 12~24 hours.
-The position of the small hole in the inverted mold does not seem to be dry, so in order to achieve better results, wait 30 hours before starting the demolding operation.
+The area around the small hole in the pouring mold does not seem to be dry, so in order to achieve better results, wait 30 hours before starting the demolding operation.

 Silicone rubber removed from steel tubes: